The Truth About Fermented Foods and SIBO

-We were fortunate enough to have the chance to speak with Dr. Siebecker about fermented foods for SIBO, otherwise known as small intestinal bacterial overgrowth.
+We were fortunate enough to have the chance to speak with Dr. Siebecker about fermented foods and small intestinal bacterial overgrowth.

 You don’t have to cut fermented foods out of your diet completely to relieve painful signs of small intestinal bacterial overgrowth.
 When you heal the gut first, you can still enjoy cultured veggies made from the Veggie Culture Starter.

 What Is SIBO?